Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

       return text

 ## 5) Filtering
-Since performing sentiment analysis on 1 million reviews across 800 products is too generic, I have implemented ipywidgets to allow users to filter results by Product ID.
-Once a specific product is selected, we can then analyze its reviews in detail.
+Since performing sentiment analysis on 1 million reviews across 8000 products is too generic, ipywidgets was introduced to allow filter results by Product ID.
+Once a specific product is selected, user then analyze its reviews in detail.

       # Create an interactive widget
       interactive_widget = widgets.interactive(filter_reviews, product_id=product_input)